-- 59. Component one is expected to strengthen the capacity of key grass root stakeholders to adapt to climate change in the catchment.
-In addition, strengthening the capacity of the stakeholders will be geared to enhancing good natural resources governance to secure resilience of ecosystems.
-The key grass root stakeholders targeted include: grass-root (lower level-communities), duty bearers (Catchment and sub-catchment management committees, Sub County extension staff, Local council secretaries of Environment, and Representatives from the Environment committees), Civil Society Organisations (CSOs) and the private sector in the three hot spot districts and sub-counties within the Katonga catchment (i.e. Ruyonza Sub County, Upper Katonga sub-catchment, Kyegegwa district), Mid Katonga sub-catchment (Kyeera sub county, Sembabule district), and Lower Katonga sub-catchment (Lwabenge Sub County, Kalungu district).
-Although related interventions have been done in the project entitled "Enhancing Resilience of Communities to Climate Change through Catchment Based Integrated Management of Water and related resources in Uganda" (EURECCCA/OSS) project, it will be important that the lessons learned in the EURECCCA/OSS project are considered critically to ensure successful implementation of interventions in the currently proposed RECOFE project in Katonga catchment. - 60.
-The project will benefit from the guidelines developed under EURECCCA/OSS project for capacitating duty bearers to mainstream climate change into the catchment management plans including the Katonga CMP.
-Furthermore, the EURECCCA/OSS project is the first of its kind to operationalize the catchment management structures that start from the catchment, sub-catchment to micro-catchment levels, an approach that will be adopted during the implementation of this project.
-This approach will also help to manage the cost-effectiveness of interventions, as it will eliminate re-inventing the wheel.
-The specific aspects proposed for addressing the capacity development needs of the grass root stakeholders will be achieved through outcomes 1.1 and 1.2 and the outputs 1.1.1 and 1.2.1 presented below.
-The specific activities for the respective outcome and outputs are also presented accordingly.
+59.58.
+In response to the capacity gaps, the project will raise and institutionalize awareness at communitylevel and build capacities of sub-national, national and regional structures.
+Primarily, cComponent one is expected to strengthen the capacity of key grass root stakeholders to adapt to climate change in the Katonga catchment.
+In addition, sStrengthening the capacity of the stakeholders will be geared to enhancing good natural resources governance to secure resilience of ecosystems.
+The key grass root stakeholders targeted include: grass-root (lower level-communities), duty bearers (Catchment and sub-catchment management committees, Sub County extension staff, L-local Ceouncil Secretaries of Environment, and Representatives from the Environment committees), Civil Society Organisations (CSOs) and the private sector in the three hot spot districts and sub-counties within the Katonga catchment (i.e. Ruyonza-Sub-County, Upper Katonga sub-catchment, Kyegegwa district), Lwentyaga, Kyera, Mid Katonga sub-catchment (Kyegera-gub-county, Sembabule district), and Lwabenge, Kalungu district, Lower Katonga sub-catchment (Lwabenge-Sub-County, Kalungu district).
+Although Related interventions have been done in the project entitled "Enhancing Resilience of Communities to Climate Change through Catchment Based Integrated Management of Water and related resources in Uganda" (EURECCCA/OSS) project, so it will be important that the lessons learned in the EURECCCA/OSS project are considered critically to ensure successful implementation of interventions in the currently proposed RECOFE project in Katonga catchment.